National Basic Payment Support Scheme 2016-17

 - Resource Efficient Scotland

 - Clyde and Avon Valley Tree Planting Scheme

 - Dairy Farmer Island Concession Scheme

 - Weather Impact Support Schemefor Westray Farmers

 - 2015 National BPS Scheme

 This list is not exhaustive and other schemes may also be subject to de minimis.

-Can I opt-out of receiving a payment from the NBPSS?
+What if I don't want this offer of receiving a payment from the NBPSS?

 I have been inspected – am I included in this?

-Yes, so long as you are eligible for the CAP Basic Payment and Greening payment 2015 and have so far not received your first payment.
+Yes, so long as you are eligible for the CAP Basic Payment and Greening payment 2016.